Private Sector Tenant and Landlord Responsibilities

 Safety of Furniture and Furnishings

 It is the Landlords responsibility as supplier or agent of holiday or let accommodation to ensure that all upholstered furniture complies with the Furniture and Furnishings (Fire) (Safety) Regulations which you will find in the links on the right.
+This includes short-term lets and long-term lets.

 In a private let, you may be required to pay a deposit as well as your first month’s rent in advance.